13 Great Canadian Golf Courses Under $100

 Designer Stanley Thompson’s quirky creation is known for its dramatic fairway contours, which lend the “Mae West” 8th hole its nickname, and for a lone black spruce that snagged thousands of drives in the first fairway over the decades.
 The original tree was cut down a few years ago but has since been replaced.

-At $22 for nine holes or $33 for 18, the former Ojibway Golf Club is a deeply hidden gem and a serious bargain.
+At $23 for nine holes or $34 for 18, the former Ojibway Golf Club is a true hidden gem golf course and a serious bargain.
 This is quintessentially Northwestern Ontario golf—forest, rock and a touch of muskeg.

 Tee off here to tackle two distinctive par threes: the secluded 2nd, in a forested glade, and the semi-blind 8th, which climbs over a hill to an elusive target.
 And ask a local about the former oiled-sand “greens”, whose surfaces were converted to grass 30 years ago.